DIY Easy Leather Cord Bracelet

 Step 2: Install crimp clasp ends

-1. Cut any leftover of the leather cord leaving a few millimeters to put the cord ends.
+1. Cut any excess of the leather cord leaving a few millimeters to put the cord ends.

 view of finished ends for leather bracelet